swapnilbehere/gc_graph_analyzer/README.md

 ### Prerequisites

 1. Python must be installed.
-   If you do not have python find it here `[Python](https://www.python.org/downloads/)`
+   If you do not have Python, find it here: [Python](https://www.python.org/downloads/)

-2. Open-AI API KEY: You can find your key on the OPEN-AI Portal `[OPEN-AI KEY](https://platform.openai.com/api-keys)`
+2. Open-AI API KEY: You can find your key on the OPEN-AI Portal [OPEN-AI KEY](https://platform.openai.com/api-keys)

 3. CDF file with context about data.
 You can bring your own CDF file to be analyzed or pick one from the project data section.